noise-lab/censorship-course/docs/syllabus.md

 No collaboration is permitted on quizzes or exams.
 All work submitted for the project must properly cite ideas and work that are not those of the students in the group.

+## Use of AI Tools and Large Language Models

+I acknowledge and even expect that you will use large language models (LLMs) and other AI tools for assistance in completing assignments.
+This is perfectly acceptable and encouraged.
+However, you are expected to understand the output these tools generate and think critically about their limitations.

+AI-assisted research and writing can improve efficiency, but only if you understand its outputs and can evaluate their validity.
+Just as you cannot rely on any single source without verification, these tools do you no good if you cannot critically assess, fact-check, and build upon their output with your own analysis and insights.

+Therefore, you are allowed to use AI tools to help with research, drafting, and analysis as long as you are confident that you understand the material well enough to engage with it critically yourself.
+This approach reflects the real world, where you will need to know how to use these tools effectively while maintaining your ability to think independently and critically about complex topics.

+Given that this course examines censorship and information control—including the very AI systems you may be using—I encourage you to reflect on the implications of your tool use and consider it as part of your learning about these topics.

+When using AI tools, please acknowledge their use in your submissions and be prepared to explain and defend any arguments, analysis, or research you present.

 ## Kindness, Respect, and Free Expression